megnergit/HiveMQ_Test_H1/README.md

 - JDK
 - Maven

 but this part is skipped.
+See [official instruction for JDK installation](https://docs.oracle.com/en/java/javase/22/install/installation-jdk-macos.html#GUID-2FE451B0-9572-4E38-A1A5-568B77B146DE)

 First set up a new project with Maven.